-All eligible voters in the State of Wisconsin have the right to cast their ballot both privately and independently on Election Day.
-This guide provides basic information for setting up a polling place to allow voters with disabilities to participate in the election process with minimal assistance.
+All eligible voters in the State of Wisconsin should be afforded the opportunity on Election Day to cast their ballot both privately and independently.
+This guide provides basic information for setting up a polling place to allow voters with disabilities to participate in the election process without necessary assistance.
 Polling place accessibility begins in the parking area and continues along any route a voter with a disability would have to travel to gain access to the voting area.
 The voting area should be organized with accessibility concerns in mind and any barriers to voting should be eliminated or minimized.